Finding samples

 Mesh scan

-This is a 2D mapping of your sample using appropriate beamline energy.
-In the first attempt, the beamline energy does not need to be exactly the resonance energy, rather, any energy close to the resonant energy will work to get the contrast.
+The image above is an example of 2D mapping of a sample plate by FY(fluorescence yield).
+In the first attempt, the beamline energy does not need to be exactly the resonance energy; rather, any energy a bit higher than the resonant energy will work to get the contrast.
 You need to open these two softwares: Scangui and Sampletracker

-After loading the sample down to the main chamber (we call it Q-chamber), you first begin with the mesh scan.
-This is how you can setup the mesh scan in Scangui:
+After loading the sample down to the main chamber (we call it the Q-chamber), you first begin with the mesh scan.
+This is how you can set up the mesh scan in Scangui:

 Linescan

-With the Scangui, you can along x or y while reading an absorption intensity
+With the Scangui, you can move along x or y while reading an absorption intensity.

-In the Scangui, select the measurement group “NEXAFS” (see details on how to change measurement group in the entry about the Scangui)
+4. In the Scangui, select the measurement group “XAS” (see details on how to change the measurement group in the entry about the Scangui)